-- Invest in Certifications – get a certified in the areas (such as carpentry, building maintenance, etc.) you’re interested in.
-You can also get certified for specific computerized maintenance management systems (CMMS).
+- Invest in Certifications – get certified in the areas (such as carpentry, building maintenance, etc.) you’re interested in.
+You can also get certified for specific computerized maintenance management systems (CMMS software).

-Finally, create a solid online presence for yourself, upload your resume, and share you credentials.
+Next, create a solid online presence for yourself, upload your resume, and share your credentials.
 That way, potential recruiters will notice you.

 Set Yourself Up for Success